ashwinijoshigithub/photo-damage-assessment/README.md

 # photo-damage-assessment
-Estimate of damage associated with a vehicle using deep learning
+Estimate damage associated with a vehicle using deep learning

 Background:
 Whenever an accident happens and damage occurs, client reports the incident and requests for compensation of the damage to the insurance company.
 The claim is then assigned to a claim adjuster who investigates the circumstances and works on getting the claim settled by repairing the vehicle. </br>